 This course has been created for teachers who want to learn more about managing an effective and up-to-date classroom that encourages participation and engaged learning using the latest techniques and classroom management tools.

-During the first week of the course, participants will actively learn how to create and adapt audio-visual resources (photos, movies, music clips, documentaries, new videos…) to teach their subjects in a more effective way.
+During the first week of the course, participants will actively learn how to create and adapt audio-visual resources, such as photos, movies, music clips, documentaries, and new videos, to teach their subjects in a more effective way.
 All this helps students to absorb and retain ideas and in the development of communicative, critical, social, and creative skills.

-During the second week, participants will expand their reflection to considering how to establish classroom rules, provide clear instructions, monitor, develop rapport, incorporate pair and group work, and gain tips for encouraging students to reflect on their own classroom behavior.
-Assessment and evaluation will also be addressed along with the incorporation of student portfolios, rubrics, and presentation strategies.
+During the second week, participants will expand their reflection onto a consideration on how to establish classroom rules, provide clear instructions, monitor, develop rapport, incorporate pair and group work, and they will gain tips for encouraging students to reflect on their own classroom behavior.
+Assessment and evaluation will also be addressed, along with the incorporation of student portfolios, rubrics, and presentation strategies.

 In this seminar, participants will also have the chance to focus on how to manage an up-to-date classroom through the use of new tools and technology (Edmodo, Google, online quizzes, and many others).